 Financial experts have often said you should give up your lattes and other luxuries to pay off debt like student loans.
 But what if you love that afternoon cuppa and are likely to fall asleep at your desk if you sacrifice it?
 In other words, how do you spend money responsibly and still enjoy your life while you're repaying student loans?

-Add in Luxuries and Other Necessities
+Add in luxuries and other necessities

-Adjust Repeatedly
+Adjust repeatedly

 While salaries increase, so can expenses like rent and variable interest rate student loan payments.
 That's why it's important never to see either the expenses or the income in your budget as static.

-Ultimately, having a budget is critical to successfully managing expenses, Bienvenue says, especially repaying student loans.
+Ultimately, having a budget is critical to successfully managing expenses, especially repaying student loans.
 The better you become at budgeting, the more confident you'll be that you can afford your student loan payment every month, which means that you'll worry less.
 You also might find enough savings to pay off your student debt early, which will save you money since you'll pay less in interest.

 How helpful was this content?